K. Varadarajan: Life

 K. Varadharajan was born on 4 October 1946.
 He died at Karur, Tamil Nadu on 16 May 2020.

 He had a Diploma in Civil Engineering.

 Political career

 Peasant Leader

-K. Varadharajan was a peasant activist and the leader of All India Kisan Sabha.
+K. Varadharajan was a peasant activist and leader of All India Kisan Sabha.

-He gave leadership to numerous struggles of the Tamil Nadu Vivasayigal Sangham (or Tamil Nadu State Kisan Sabha) and took to organising the Peasantry particularly in Trichy District.
+He gave leadership to numerous struggles of the Tamil Nadu Vivasayigal Sangham (or Tamil Nadu State Kisan Sabha) and took to organising the peasantry particularly in Trichy District.